eLPog/Lukas/README.md

  # Welcome  #
   My name is Lukas and programming from a hobby has become my passion.
 Daily coding is the best way for me to develop myself, so every new day broadens my programming knowledge.
-Below are some of my projects that I am still trying to develop.
+Currently working as Software Developer in Germany.
+Below You can find some of my old projects.

    ## Technologies I use: ##